rickymagal/ComputationalComplexity-ChristosH.Papadimitriou/part-01-algorithms/chapter-02-turing-machines/chapter-02-section-2.2-turing-machines-as-algorithms.md

 That discipline is one reason complexity results survive changes of representation.

 ## Correctness proofs by invariant + induction
-The section’s example machines (e.g., palindrome recognition) illustrate a proof pattern that becomes standard:
+The section’s example machines (e.g., palindrome recognition) illustrate a proof pattern that are somewhat a standard:
 - define an invariant about what remains to be checked,
 - show each loop iteration preserves it,
 - show termination implies correctness.